obayemi/rules-bot/README.md

 - `set-reactions`: set the emojis used for yes/no answers if you want to change them
 - `set-role`: set the role the bot will give to your users after they accept the rules
 - `set-admin-role`: set the role that will be allowed to interract with the bot (admins/moderators)
+- `set-message-id`: set the ID of the message the bot will track to give / take permission

 - `enable`: put the rules message in the rules channel, start tracking reactions and assigning role
 - `disable`: stop tracking the reactions to the rules message